amazzoli/GeomDraw/README.md

 ### Features
 - All the rendered lines and shape borders are antialiased
-- Draw broken lines
-- Draw cubic Bezier curves
+- Draw broken lines and Bezier curves
-- Draw regular poligons
+- Draw regular polygons
 - Draw poligons given an arbitrary set of vertices.
-It handles intersections of the sides by drawing the non-intersecting external path following them
+It handles intersections of the sides by drawing the non-intersecting external path
 - Draw circles and ellipses
 - Draw shapes whose perimeter is composed on an arbitrary list of broken lines and/or Bezier curves (only from code)
 - Bucket tool